Leviticus 23: 33 – 36; 39; 42 – 44:

 42 Seven days ye shall dwell in tabernacles: every native in Israel shall dwell in tenths 43 that your posterity may see, that I made the children of Israel to dwell in tents, when I brought them out of the land of Egypt: I the Lord your God.
 44 And Moses recounted the feasts of the Lord to the children of Israel.

 Free Sukkot Scriptures Printable for you and your family.

 Sukkot or the Feast of Tabernacles is the last Fall High Holiday of the Lord.
 Sukkot occurs on the 15th of the seventh month of the Hebrew calendar, usually September or October, and lasts until the 22nd day.
 This is a holiday of feasting, rejoicing, and thanksgiving.
 It is the Biblical version of Thanksgiving, but it lasts for eight days!

-Sukkot is the celebration that God has given us provision, it is celebrated during the harvest time.
-It is believed that Jesus was born during Sukkot (Luke 2; John 7; Revelations 21: 3 – 5).
-Lastly, this is a time to remember when our forefathers dwelt in booths or tabernacles in the wilderness for 40 years following the Exodus from Egypt.
+Sukkot is the celebration that God has given us provision, it is celebrated during harvest time.
+This is a time to remember when our forefathers dwelt in booths or tabernacles in the wilderness for 40 years following the Exodus from Egypt.